italoosorio/SilkBuilder-Doc/how_to/pagination.md

 offset $V{pageStartRow} rows fetch next $V{pageSize} rows only
 ```

+### The Pages List Select

-Create a SELECT which will return the number rows and the total pages to be displayed.
+Create a SELECT returning the table's total number of rows and the total number of pages to be listed.
 This SELECT should have the same criteria as the SELECT listing the items.

 ```sql
 select